kylegilman/video-embed-thumbnail-generator/readme.txt

 = 4.6 =
 The plugin is still completely free until version 5.0.
 Video.js users will notice an updated player design.

-= 4.5.2 =
-This is probably the last completely free major release.
-Some advanced features will be converted to premium add-ons in the future.
-More info in the support forum.

-= 4.5.1 =
-This is probably the last completely free major release.
-Some advanced features will be converted to premium add-ons in the future.
-More info in the support forum.

-= 4.5 =
-This is probably the last completely free major release.
-Some advanced features will be converted to premium add-ons in the future.
-More info in the support forum.

-= 3.0 =
-Fixes thumbnails & encodes in WP 3.5.
-Not compatible with earlier WP versions.

-= 2.0 =
-Fixes several security issues.